PSARA BOARD

 Sarajane was a lobbyist for nonprofits in Olympia.
 She served on the boards of Solid Ground, the Unitarian Housing Group and the Lake City Neighborhood Alliance.
 She helped organize the Seattle Coalition for Affordability, Livability and Equity.
 She's currently on the boards of Seattle Fair Growth, the Lake City Neighborhood Alliance and Northaven Senior Living.

-Robby retired from the staff of the WA State Labor Council in 2008.
+Robby Stern retired from the staff of the WA State Labor Council in 2008.
 He has been an active member of PSARA serving as president for nine years.
 He presently serves as the president of the PSARA Education Fund, Chairs the Social Security Works WA coalition, and is active in PSARA's Fund Raising, RAGE, and Climate Justice Committees.

-I started working for the state in 1967 and in 1968 was singled out for shop steward training.
+Mike Warren started working for the state in 1967 and in 1968 was singled out for shop steward training.
 I was a shop steward for the next 25 years, I also spent time as an elected officer in my local and my bargaining team.
 After I retired, I was asked to be president of the Seattle RPEC Chapter, which I held for 10 years, until I was able to find a successor.
 I was elected to the board of the Puget Sound Council of Senior Citizens, There I stood and marched with Will and Louise Parry.
 I helped found the Washington State Alliance for Retired Americans and served as secretary, treasurer, Vice President and President.
 I spent 30 years as chair of an advocacy organization foe people of disability.

 Tim Wheeler served as a reporter and editor for the Worker in New York and later in Washington D.C.
 He has written more than 10,000 news reports, exposés, and commentaries.
 He is also an activist and an organizer.
 He grew up on a dairy farm in Sequim and lives on the family farm near Sequim.
 His books News from Rain Shadow Country and News for the 99% are selections of his writings over the last 50 years.